Larry Lea: Aftermath

 Lea's organization had grown so quickly, he made the decision to allow the National Religious Broadcasters financial integrity arm, EFICOM (Ethics and Financial Integrity Commission), to audit his ministry to look into the charges.
 While EFICOM would determine he had been delinquent in sending his financial information, the group determined that Lea had not misused the funds for the Poland project.
 The EFICOM committee also accused ABC News of misleading Lea about the interview's purpose and ignoring "significant facts"; such as signed affidavits from Polish church officials that would have confirmed Lea's claims.
 After ending his Change Your Life broadcasts in December 1991 following the exposé, Lea had returned to the airwaves by May 1992 with a show titled America, Let's Pray.

 His credibility and prominence in the charismatic community evaporated (though not as quickly as Tilton's), as he traveled with Morris Cerullo at the latter's crusades in the mid-1990s.
 Lea also claimed that he suffered a relapse of bipolar disorder.
 In 1994, he took a position as a pastor in San Diego.
 This lasted until 1997.

-After 27 years of marriage, Larry filed for divorce in April 1999.
+After 27 years of marriage with children, Larry ran off with his church secretary and then Larry filed for divorce in April 1999.
 During the divorce, his wife attended Southwestern Baptist Theological Seminary.
 Lea's son John started the Life Church in Rockwall, Texas in the same Dallas suburb where Larry and his ex-wife began Church on the Rock in 1980.
-Lea has since remarried and has returned to the Rockwall area.
+Larry took over Christian Faith Center after Jerry Baynard prophesied that San Diego would be a major light and the church changed hands.
+Lea has since remarried to his former church secretary and has returned to the Rockwall area.

 The Church on the Rock main campus was later sold to Lake Pointe Baptist Church, a Southern Baptist megachurch in the Rockwall area which relocated to the site and renamed itself Lake Pointe Church; while the church itself moved to the nearby Rowlett area and was renamed Church in the City in January 2007.